Henrik Hedman: Career

 Hedman made his car racing debut in 2012, racing part-time in both the Maserati World Series and Ferrari Challenge North America for two seasons before joining the Pirelli World Challenge in 2014 with DragonSpeed.

-After finishing runner-up in the GTA standings, Hedman returned to the team and series for 2015, also taking part in the Blancpain Endurance Series with the same team, alongside Elton Julian and Thomas Kemenater for the full season.
+After finishing runner-up in the GTA standings, Hedman returned to the team and series for 2015, also taking part in the Blancpain Endurance Series with the same team, alongside Elton Julian and Thomas Kemenater in a Ferrari 458 GT3 for the full season.

 Hedman then stepped up to Prototype competition for 2016, racing an Oreca 05 full-time in the LMP2 class of the European Le Mans Series alongside Ben Hanley and Nicolas Lapierre, whilst also making a one-off appearance at the IMSA SportsCar Championship at Sebring.
 After finishing fourth in the latter, Hedman then took his maiden win in car racing at the second-to-last round of the European Le Mans season at Spa, which, along with four other podiums, helped him to finish fourth in points at season's end.

+Hedman driving for DragonSpeed in LMP2 at Monza in 2017.

 As DragonSpeed switched to the Oreca 07 ahead of 2017, Hedman remained in ELMS alongside Hanley and Lapierre, whilst also making his debut at the 24 Hours of Daytona in January.
 After retiring at Daytona, Hedman scored only one podium in the six-race season, finishing second at the second round at Monza, on his way to 11th in the LMP2 standings.

+Hedman's Gulf-coloured DragonSpeed LMP1 at the 2019 24 Hours of Le Mans.

 The following year, Hedman remained with DragonSpeed to make his FIA World Endurance Championship driving a BR Engineering BR1 in the LMP1 class alongside Hanley, and Renger van der Zande.
 Despite the LMP1 class requiring drivers to be at least Silver-rated, Hedman was able to get approval to race in the class.
 Racing only four times throughout the "Superseason", Hedman scored half a point at Silverstone.
 Alongside his LMP1 commitments, Hedman stayed with DragonSpeed for his third season in the European Le Mans Series alongside Hanley and Lapierre, with whom he scored two podiums both at Silverstone and Spa as he finished seventh in points.

 Hedman stayed with DragonSpeed for his fourth consecutive full-time season in European Le Mans Series' LMP2 class alongside Hanley and James Allen.
 The trio ended the season seventh in points with a lone win at the season-opening round at Le Castellet.
 The Swede also took part in that year's 24 Hours of Daytona with the same team, running as high as second before retiring with two hours left after losing a wheel.